mrshmllow/BetterRecipeBook/README.md

 - Pin recipes to the top of your book by pressing F.

+- Keeps crafting screens centered when you open the recipe book

 - Optionally completely disable the recipe book

 ![enabled/disabled](https://github.com/mrshmllow/BetterRecipeBook/raw/main/.github/images/demo_disabled.png)